What are cookies?

-Cookie Preference Tool: You have the right to decide whether to accept or reject cookies.
-You can exercise your cookie preferences by visiting our cookie settings preference center, available here: Privacy Settings.
-You can also exercise your cookie preferences by visiting the TRUSTe preference center by clicking this link: http://preferences-mgr.truste.com/.
+Website Cookie Preference Tool: You can exercise preferences about what cookies are served on our Mailchimp Sites by visiting our cookie settings preference center, available here: Privacy Settings.
+You can also exercise your Mailchimp Site cookie preferences by visiting the TRUSTe preference center by clicking this link: http://preferences-mgr.truste.com/.

 Disabling Most Interest Based Advertising: Most advertising networks offer you a way to opt out of Interest Based Advertising.
-If you would like to find out more information, please visit http://www.aboutads.info/choices/ or http://www.youronlinechoices.com.
+If you would like to find out more information, please visit www.aboutads.info/choices/ or www.youronlinechoices.com.

 Mobile Advertising: You can opt out of having your mobile advertising identifiers used for certain types of Interest Based Advertising, including those performed by us, by accessing the settings in your Apple or Android mobile device and following the most recent published instructions.
 If you opt out, we will remove all data about you and no further data collection or tracking will occur.
-The random ID we (or our third party partners) had previously assigned to you will also be removed.
-This means that if at a later stage, you decide to opt-in, we will not be able to continue and track you using the same ID as before, and you will for all practical purposes be a new user to our system.
+The random ID we (or our third-party partners) had previously assigned to you will also be removed.
+This means that if at a later stage, you decide to opt-in, we will not be able to continue and track you using the same ID as before, and you will for all practical purposes be a new end user to our system.

 How often will you update this Cookie Statement?

 The date at the bottom of this Cookie Statement indicates when it was last updated.